 This is your chance to dive the incredible Great Barrier Island, a region spanning as far as 40km long and 15km wide.
-With a sub-tropical climate and temperate waters, there’s plenty of explore including the SS Wairarapa which rests at the northern top of Great Barrier Island.
+With a sub-tropical climate and temperate waters, there’s plenty to explore including the SS Wairarapa which rests at the northern top of Great Barrier Island.

-There are also a number shipwrecks to investigate or dive including the SS Wairarapa.
+Popular sites include broken island and the pigeon, although there are also a number shipwrecks to investigate or dive including the SS Wairarapa.
 In the third worst shipwreck in New Zealand waters, 121 lives were lost when the Union Steam Ship Company steamer Wairarapa struck Miners Head, on the northern tip of Great Barrier Island.
 She is now broken up and has become part of the reef, resting a depths approximately 15m deep.

 Once this experience has been confirmed, changed are at the discretion of the experience provider and arranged directly with them according to their policy.

 For your safety, this experience is weather dependent.

 Please bring your swimsuit, towel, sun block, camera and something warm to wear after diving.